 Animals on Campus

-Animals, with the exception of service animals (clearly identified guide, hearing and service approved by Disability Services), are prohibited from all buildings on campus unless required for research or class projects.
+Animals, with the exception of clearly identified service animals (guide, hearing and service), are prohibited from all campus buildings unless required for academic reasons.

-Physical assault, or actions, or behavior or threats that, if carried out, which endanger the safety of one’s self or which cause injury to another person, is prohibited.
+Any actions involving physical assault, overtly aggressive behavior or threats, which if carried out endanger the safety of oneself or which cause injury to another person, is prohibited.

 Children on Campus

-With regard to Franklin University and Urbana University students under the age of 18, University administration reserves the right to contact parents or guardians, under FERPA guidelines, for reasons including, but not limited to:
+With regard to University students under the age of 18, Franklin reserves the right to contact parents or guardians, within FERPA guidelines, for reasons including, but not limited to:

 - An emergency regarding a student’s mental or physical health;

-- If tenure of the student at the University is jeopardized due to disciplinary action; or
+- Tenure of the student at the University is jeopardized due to disciplinary action; or

 - The possession or use of any alcohol or illegal drugs.